ssonkiya/ssonkiya.github.io/_posts/2016-09-03-Nytimes-and-Trump.md

 ## Working with NMF

 I now had a matrix where each row was an article, each column was a topic, and the value was how prevelant that topic was in that article.
-Unlike LDA, the columns in a row do not add up to 1, and so you can't interpret a value as the "proportion" of a topic in a given article.
+Unlike LDA, while each value is between 0 and 1, the columns in a row do not add up to 1, and so you can't interpret a value as the "proportion" of a topic in a given article.
+Each document can, and usually is, associated with more than one topic.
+For example, an article about the economic policies of the republican primary contenders would probably be related to both the "economy" and some of the "republican primary" topics.
+Because of that, it's generally not appropriate to assign each document to a single topic, say by picking the topic with the highest value.

+In my case, I decided to consider an article was about a topic if the article-topic entry had a non-zero value, transforming my matrix so that any non-zero value became 1.
+This certainly has some disadvantages, but it was appropriate for my interest in understanding if/when a topic was covered at all by the NYTimes.

+## Visualizing Coverage over Time

+## Pitfalls of Topic Modeling